0xfarben/Real-Time-Competitor-Strategy-Tracker-for-E-Commerce/README.md

 ## Usage
 1. Launch the Streamlit app.
-2. Select a product from the sidebar.
+2. Select a product from the dropdown menu.
 3. View competitor analysis, sentiment trends, and discount forecasts.
 4. Get strategic recommendations and real-time notifications.